-Why buy caramel at the store when you can make this easy homemade caramel sauce?
+Why buy caramel at the store when you can make this homemade salted caramel sauce?
 It only requires a few ingredients, and it's delicious when enjoyed with ice cream, cakes, cupcakes, and more!

 - 1 cup (227g) heavy cream